pylint-dev/pylint/doc/development_guide/testing.rst

 The .rc file can also contain a section ``[testoptions]`` to pass options for the functional test runner.
 The following options are currently supported:

-    "min_pyver": Minimal python version required to run the test "max_pyver": Python version from which the test won't be run.
+- "min_pyver": Minimal python version required to run the test
+- "max_pyver": Python version from which the test won't be run.
 If the last supported version is 3.9 this setting should be set to 3.10.
-    "min_pyver_end_position": Minimal python version required to check the end_line and end_column attributes of the message "requires": Packages required to be installed locally to run the test "except_implementations": List of python implementations on which the test should not run "exclude_platforms": List of operating systems on which the test should not run
+- "min_pyver_end_position": Minimal python version required to check the end_line and end_column attributes of the message
+- "requires": Packages required to be installed locally to run the test
+- "except_implementations": List of python implementations on which the test should not run
+- "exclude_platforms": List of operating systems on which the test should not run

+**Functional test file locations**

 For existing checkers, new test cases should preferably be appended to the existing test file.
 For new checkers, a new file ``new_checker_message.py`` should be created (Note the use of